 Spence: “No!
 Kids should do it because then when they are grown-ups they will know how.
 And they will teach their kids.
 And their kids will teach their kids.
 It will go on and on.”

-Mom: “What are ways kids can engage in self care?”
+Mom: “What are ways you can engage in self-care for kids?”

 Bryn, age 10: “Playing with pets or being with animals, and reading.”

 Spence: “Going to the park and running around is good because it gets you moving and it gets your heart beating and your blood pumping!”

 Bryn: “You can meditate to take care of your mental health.
 If you have a hard day, taking a cool shower helps.
 Or taking time to be by yourself.”

 Bryn: “To keep yourself healthy, you should eat the right stuff…like oats and Cheerios, and fruit and vegetables.”

 Spence: “If you are upset, think about happy things.
 Or use your breathing ball.”